gispatial/zpc/README.md

 # Introduction

-**Airframe Dashboard** with a minimalist design and innovative Light UI will let you build an amazing and powerful application with great UI.
+**ZEN Charity Platform | Airframe Dashboard** with a minimalist design and innovative Light UI will let you build an amazing and powerful application with great UI.
 Perfectly designed for large scale applications, with detailed step by step documentation.

-This Airframe project is based on [NextJs](https://github.com/zeit/next.js/) - a popular framework made for React with great Server Side Rendering support.
+This ZEN Charity Platform | Airframe Dashboard project is based on [NextJs](https://github.com/zeit/next.js/) - a popular framework made for React with great Server Side Rendering support.
 Includes customized [Reactstrap](https://reactstrap.github.io) for Bootstrap support.
 Any topic that you won't find here is probably described in NextJs documentation.

 _Note: If you want to use this project in production, you will need a server supporting NodeJs._